jrunco/corner.py_examples/README.md

-Example of how to over-plot two corner plots using the corner.py python package.

 Below I outline how to format multiple corner.corner() functions and corresponding parameters in the functions to display multiple distributions in one corner.py plot.
+This is meant to be supplemental information to go along with the python example in this repository.

 I do not go over the basics of how to use the corner.corner() function, see the official
 <a href="https://corner.readthedocs.io/en/latest/index.html">Corner.py</a> website for that information.
-**Important disclaimer: I am not the creator of corner.py and do not claim any ownership over its maitanance.**
+**Important disclaimer: I am not the creator of corner.py and do not claim any ownership over its maintenance.**

 1. Basic structure:
    - One corner.corner() function is needed for every data set